A method to assess trustworthiness of machine coding at scale: Systematic Uncertainty from the trained algorithm

-We observe a systematic difference between the human and machine coder that tends to be more extreme with more extreme values of $E_C$ (fig. \ref{systematics}).
-For the CR code, the systematic is such that the model overestimates the prevalence of the code when $E_C < 0.5$ and underestimates the prevalence of the code when $E_C > 0.5$.
-For the L code, the direction of the systematic is the same, but the boundary between over- and underestimation is shifted: the model overestimates the prevalence of the code when $E_C < 0.3$ and underestimates the prevalence of the code when $E_C > 0.3$.
-Variability around the average systematic difference is captured by the previously defined statistical uncertainty, as 95\% of the data falls within two standard deviations of $\sigma_{E_C}$ as calculated by eqn. \ref{eqn:sigma_EC_stats} (indicated by the black oval in fig. \ref{systematics}).
+We observe a systematic difference between the human and machine coder that tends to be more extreme with more extreme values of $E_C$ (Fig. \ref{systematics}).
+For the CR code (Fig.~\ref{systematics_CR}), the systematic is such that the model overestimates the prevalence of the code when $E_C < 0.5$ and underestimates the prevalence of the code when $E_C > 0.5$.
+For the L code (Fig.~\ref{systematics_L}), the direction of the systematic is the same, but the boundary between over- and underestimation is shifted: the model overestimates the prevalence of the code when $E_C < 0.3$ and underestimates the prevalence of the code when $E_C > 0.3$.
+Variability around the average systematic difference falls within the previously defined statistical uncertainty, as 95\% of the data falls within two standard deviations of $\sigma_{E_C}$ as calculated by Eqn. \ref{eqn:sigma_EC_stats} (indicated by the black ovals in Fig. \ref{systematics}).
 These results imply that a measurement of $E_C$ is subject to a systematic error that itself is dependent on the value of $E_C$.

-The effect is also dependent on the trained model, which we demonstrate in our supplemental materials (fig. \ref{systematics_other_training}).
-There, we see that when we construct new trained models for the CR and L codes using a different (yet still balanced) training set, the equations for the fit, $S(E_C)$, have the same overall downward linear shape but have different parameters than in fig. \ref{systematics}.
-The estimates for the systematic, therefore, depends on the training set used.
-The analysis also shows that difference between systematics for two different trained models may go beyond the statistical uncertainty, especially at extremes.
+The effect is also dependent on the trained model, which we demonstrate in our supplemental materials (Fig. \ref{systematics_other_training}).
+There, we see that when we construct new trained models for the CR and L codes using a different (yet still balanced) training set, the best fit lines, $S(E_C)$, have the same overall downward linear shape but have different parameters than the fit equations in Fig. \ref{systematics}.
+The estimates for the systematic, therefore, depends on the training set used (i.e., is unique to the trained model).
+The analysis also shows that the difference between systematics for two different trained models can go beyond the statistical uncertainty, especially at extremes.
 We expect that this occurs because each trained model learns slightly different coding rules.